YullyTrully517/FortniteSharp/README.md

 # FortniteSharp

-C# Fortnite External That Utilizes Kernel
+C# Fortnite External That Utilizes Kernel Driver

 This is a POC (Proof Of Concept)

 The actual driver (Virtualbox Exploit) is very detected on EAC & BE.

 Enjoy!
-Credits - Shalzuth / Yully (I better see some C# externals coming :() )
+Credits - Shalzuth / Yully